mesosphere/dcos-docs-site/pages/1.11/installing/upgrading/index.md

 - All hosts (masters and agents) must be able to communicate with all other hosts on all ports, for both TCP and UDP.
 - In CentOS or RedHat, install IP sets with this command (used in some IP detect scripts): `sudo yum install -y ipset`
 - You must be familiar with using `systemctl` and `journalctl` command line tools to review and monitor service status.
 Troubleshooting notes can be found at the end of this [document](#troubleshooting).
-- You must be familiar with the [Advanced DC/OS Installation Guide][advanced-install].
+- You must be familiar with the [DC/OS Installation Guide][install].
 - Take a snapshot of ZooKeeper prior to upgrading.
 Marathon supports rollbacks, but does not support downgrades.
 - [Take a snapshot of the IAM database](/1.11/installing/ent/faq/#q-how-do-i-backup-the-iam-database) prior to upgrading. [enterprise type="inline" size="small" /]
 - Ensure that Marathon event subscribers are disabled before beginning the upgrade.
 Leave them disabled after completing the upgrade, as this feature is now deprecated.